 The EMA website describes the requirements that an application for parallel distribution must meet.

-A letter can be sent to the MEB Agency, stating for which centrally authorised product you have submitted an application for parallel distribution to the European Medicines Agency.
+A message can be sent to the Veterinary Medicinal Products Unit (VMPU), stating for which centrally authorised product you have submitted an application for parallel distribution to the EMA.
+This notification can be sent to email@example.com.

 As soon as the EMA notifies the MEB of its approval, you will receive a marketing authorisation number (REG NL) and the legal status of supply from the MEB.
 These are the same as the marketing authorisation number (REG NL) and the legal status of supply provided to the marketing authorisation holder.
 You must list both of these in the “Blue Box” on the packaging.